celo-org/celo-proposals/CIPs/cip-draft_mnemonic_correction.md

 2. Encode the message `E` using the Reed-Solomon codec, `RS(N, K)`, described above.
 The resulting codeword `C` is a vector of `N` 11-bit symbols.
-3. Serialize the codeword `C` to a BIP-39 phrase by using each element as an index into the BIP-39 word list of the desired language.
+3. Serialize the codeword `C` to a BIP-39 phrase by using each element as an index into the BIP-39 word list of the phrase language.
 4. Verify the checksum of the resulting BIP-39 phrase, [as specified in that standard](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#generating-the-mnemonic).
 5. If the checksum verifies, return the resulting phrase.
 If not, return to step 1.